How can an operator take a snapshot of a VM while keeping it online?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-Taking a snapshot of a virtual machine (VM) while it is online is a feature designed to minimize disruption to VM operations.
-The correct approach involves utilizing the snapshot feature that includes an option to quiesce the guest file system, ensuring that the data is in a consistent state when the snapshot is taken.
+Taking a snapshot of a virtual machine (VM) while it remains online is critical for ensuring minimal downtime during operations.
+The correct approach involves the option to quiesce the guest file system, which ensures that the data within the VM is in a consistent state at the time the snapshot is taken.

 Subscribe